Near-Optimality of Linear Strategies for Static Teams with `Big' Non-Gaussian Noise: Main results

 We thus have our final theorem. \begin{theorem} Let $\ell \in \Nbb$ and let $\{\xi_n\}$ for $n \in \Nbb, n \geq \ell^{1/c_1}$ be a sequence of isotropic random vectors, such that for each $n$, $\xi_n $ is $\Real^n$-valued and has a log-concave density with respect to the Lebesgue measure in $\Real^n.$ Let $\zeta \sim \Nscr(0,I_\ell)$ and consider an ensemble of static team problems with parameters $Q,W,\{R_n\},\{\xi_n\}$, where each $R_n \in \Real^{n \times \ell}$ and is chosen uniformly and independently from $V_{n,\ell}$ and independently of $\{\xi_k\}.$ Then, $\{R_n\}$-a.s., we have

-\end{theorem} \begin{proof} By Proposition~\ref{lem:bounds}, \eqref{eq:bounds} holds with $\{R_n\}$-probability at least $1-C\exp(-n^{c_2}).$ Let $\ell'\geq \ell.$ Arguing as in Proposition~\ref{prop:indep}, with probability at least $1-K\exp(-(\ell')^{c_2/c_1}),$ \eqref{eq:final} holds.
+\end{theorem} \begin{proof} By Proposition~\ref{prop:bounds}, \eqref{eq:bounds} holds with $\{R_n\}$-probability at least $1-C\exp(-n^{c_2}).$ Let $\ell'\geq \ell.$ Arguing as in Proposition~\ref{prop:indep}, with probability at least $1-K\exp(-(\ell')^{c_2/c_1}),$ \eqref{eq:final} holds.
 Since $\ell'$ is arbitrary, \eqref{eq:final} holds $\{R_n\}$-a.s. \end{proof}

 One may note that all assumptions of the LQG setup have been utilized in the proof.
 The linearity of the information and quadratic cost was used in showing $\gamma_L^*=\gamma_G,$ and the spherical symmetry of the standard normal distribution gave that the Gaussian cost did not depend on $n$.
 This yielded the crucial deterministic upper bound of $J(\gamma_G;\zeta)$ on $J(\gamma^*_n;\xi_n)$.
 The convexity of the cost function was used in lower bounding $v_n$, following which the quadratic nature of the cost was critical for the weak convergence-based argument.
+Finally, thanks to the static information structure, each term in $\{u_{n}^i\} $ was measurable with respect to $\Gscr_i$, which did not vary with $n$, thereby allowing us to apply Lemma~\ref{lem:phoemuex}.
 Indeed, looking back one finds that the delicate agreement of all assumptions is a fascinating and recurring theme in LQG theory.
 But this complete exploitation of assumptions also makes avenues for generalization of these results harder to find.